FYRLYT PRODUCTS - Shipping direct worldwide.

 TRUE OR FALSE?
 5000K to 6000K driving lights are nearest to daylight and therefore best for seeing at night.
 ANSWER?
 FALSE.

 FACT: The claim is incorrect.
 Lights biased towards the longer wave lengths, 3000 Kelvin have less glare and better visual acuity.
-Blue biased lights actually have higher discomfort glare and result in poorer visual acuity.
+Blue biased lights have higher discomfort glare and result in poorer visual acuity.

 FYRLYT delivers the best solution enhancing your night driving safety beyond marketing hype.